 The disease affects some people severely, while others are so mildly affected that it often goes undiagnosed.
 Some people with TSC experience developmental delay, mental retardation and autism.
 However, there are also many people with TSC living independent, healthy lives who enjoy challenging professions such as doctors, lawyers, educators and researchers.

-Greyson is considered mildly to moderately affected by TS, which results in him having intractable (uncontrolled) epilepsy and tubers (or benign tumors) in his brain, retinas and kidneys and learning disabilities.
-He is almost completely non-verbal at the age of three and attends a special needs pre-kindergarten within our local school district.
+Greyson is considered moderately affected by TS, which results in him having intractable (uncontrolled) epilepsy and tubers (or benign tumors) in his brain, retinas and kidneys and learning disabilities.
+He is just beginning to talk at age 5 and attends a special needs pre-kindergarten within our local school district.
 He is also on 2 different seizure medications and a hypertension medicine daily.

 In addition to Tuberous Sclerosis, Greyson also has polycystic kidney disease, which is linked closely with TS because of the proximity of the genes in your DNA.
 At some point in Greyson's life, he will most likely be faced with a kidney transplant or brain surgery.